bhsingleton/skinblender/README.md

 ## PIP Dependencies
 To install the required pip dependencies open a Command Prompt window.
-I will be using Maya 2022 for this example.
-Be sure to adjust your code for whatever version of Maya you are using.
+In this example I will be using Maya 2022.
+Be sure to adjust your code for whichever version of Maya you are using.
 Change the current working directory using:
 > cd %PROGRAMFILES%\Autodesk\Maya2022\bin